SSY199/aster-agent/README.md

 **Observability**
 - [ ] `/debug/{session_id}` endpoint exposing structured turn logs directly, not just file-based
 - [ ] Token/cost tracking per turn

+## AI Coding Tools Used

+Claude (Anthropic) was used throughout for architecture design, code generation, debugging, and this documentation.
+One example of an incorrect AI suggestion: an early recommendation to use `models/text-embedding-004` for Gemini embeddings was based on outdated model naming — that endpoint doesn't exist under that name, and the actual fix (switching to local `sentence-transformers` embeddings) was found by testing directly against the live API rather than trusting the suggestion.

 ## Demo